MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/secret-store-extension.md

 Your cluster must also be configured to issue Service Account tokens with an issuer URL (`service-account-issuer`) field that points to the storage account you created in the previous section.
 For more background on the federation configuration, see [cluster configuration for an OIDC issuer](https://azure.github.io/azure-workload-identity/docs/installation/self-managed-clusters/configurations.html).

-Optionally, you can configure limits on the Secret Store 's own permissions as a privileged resource running in the control plane by configuring [`OwnerReferencesPermissionEnforcement`](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#ownerreferencespermissionenforcement) [admission controller](https://Kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#how-do-i-turn-on-an-admission-controller).
+Optionally, you can configure limits on the Secret Store's own permissions as a privileged resource running in the control plane by configuring [`OwnerReferencesPermissionEnforcement`](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#ownerreferencespermissionenforcement) [admission controller](https://Kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#how-do-i-turn-on-an-admission-controller).
 This admission controller constrains how much the Secret Store can change other objects in the cluster.

 Your Kubernetes cluster must be running Kubernetes version 1.27 or higher.